Visual editor

 Live preview

-When you change a frontmatter field, the preview updates instantly without a full page reload.
-If your edits affect Tailwind CSS classes, the JIT compiler recompiles styles on the fly so the preview always reflects the current state of your content.
+When you change a frontmatter field, the preview updates without a full page reload.

 Click-to-edit

-Section titled “Click-to-edit”Click any annotated element in the preview to open its corresponding field editor in the left panel.
-This works via data-quant-field attributes added to your Astro templates.
+Section titled “Click-to-edit”Click any annotated element in the preview to open its corresponding field editor in the left panel — or, for text inside the body, edit it inline.
+Click-to-edit is driven by data-quant-field, data-quant-collection, and data-quant-slug attributes on your Astro templates, with an auto-annotation fallback that covers unannotated templates on a best-effort basis.

 Editing fields